About the Property Transfer Lead Paint Notification

 - The requirements of the Lead Law

-- Tell the buyer anything they know about lead in the home.
+- Tell the buyer anything known about lead in the home

-- Tell the buyer that, under the Lead Law, a new owner of a home built before 1978 in which a child under six will live or continue to live must have the home either deleaded or brought into Interim Control within 90 days of taking the title.
+- Tell the buyer that, under the Lead Law, if a child under 6 will live or continue to live in a home built before 1978, the owner must have the home either deleaded or brought into Interim Control within 90 days of taking the title.

 - Sign, and have the buyer sign, the certification page of the Property Transfer Lead Paint Notification, which contains a checklist to ensure that the buyer has been fully notified of the requirements of the Lead Law.